 - Teenage: 9 hours

-3. Talk about nutrition and remind them to make good food choices when going to the vending machine, through the cafeteria line or packing a lunch.
+4. Talk about nutrition and remind kids to make good food choices when going to the vending machine, through the cafeteria line or packing a lunch.

-4. Get organized early so everyone knows what is expected of them and when.
-This includes extra-curricular and class schedules, as well as homework, bedtime and morning time routines.
+5. Get organized early so everyone knows what is expected of them and when.
+This includes extracurriculars and class schedules, as well as homework, bedtime and morning-time routines.

-5. Review the after-school plan and age-appropriate rules if they are staying home alone, such as what time they and you will get home, what to do in an emergency and specify who, if anyone at all, is allowed in your home when you’re not there.
+6. Review the after-school plan and age-appropriate rules if your kids are staying home alone.
+This may include what time they and you will get home; what to do in an emergency; and specify who, if anyone at all, is allowed in your home when you’re not there.

-Dr. Dwyer advises parents of children who have a medical issue or are on medication to talk to the school nurse and teachers about it and how it needs to be managed during the school day.
+Dr. Dwyer advises parents of children who have a medical issue, allergies or are on medication to talk to the school nurse and teachers about it and how it needs to be managed during the school day.